tlorans/ClimateRisks/docs/source/climate_investing/self_decarbonization.md

 ### Key Takeaways

+- A time-proofed climate risk integration should relies mostly on self-decarbonization, rather than sequential decarbonization

-- Barahhou et al. (2022) introduced the concept of net zero backtesting: as net zero investing promotes self-decarbonization rather than sequential decarbonization, investors need to be able to verify where does the portfolio's decarbonization comes from, with the self-decarbonization ratio for example.
+- Barahhou et al. (2022) introduced the concept of decarbonization backtesting and the self-decarbonization ratio

-- Improving the self-decarbonization ratio calls for the integration of issuers' carbon footprint dynamics.
-It constrats with the PAB's approach, that doesn't include any forward-looking information.
-PAB's decarbonization comes almost entirely from sequential decarbonization.
+- Improving the self-decarbonization ratio calls for the integration of forward looking metrics such as the carbon footprint dynamics for example

-- We introduce a measure of carbon footprint dynamics in our optimization problem, that could help in improving the self-decarbonization ratio.
+- The second part of this course will focus on other advanced metrics that can be used in order to improve this self-decarbonization aspect of the portfolio